martinklepsch/tenzing/README.markdown

 [rationale](#rationale) | [usage](#usage) | [deployment](#deployment) | [getting help](#getting-help)

-Tenzing is a [Chestnut](https://github.com/plexus/chestnut)-inspired Clojurescript template offering the following features:
+Tenzing is a Clojurescript template offering the following features:

 1. Incremental Clojurescript compilation
 2. Live reloading of your Javascript, CSS, etc.
 3. Browser-REPL

-**There are some significant differences though:**
+**In contrast to some of the options out there it is opinionated in the following ways:**

 1. Tenzing uses [Boot](https://github.com/boot-clj/boot) instead of Leiningen (see below)
 2. Tenzing does not provide a backend layer (see below)